Celebrating Sixteen Years Online.

 General Concept

-In the case of the 43' Roberta, I was asked to create a design that uses the same excellent interior layout as that of the 43' Moxie, but with a slightly heavier displacement hull form in order to provide a little more elbow room throughout.
-To retain the fantail and plumb stem, I chose a hull form based on my lineage of Tug-Yachts: the Boojum, Buster, Nidaros, and Boomer designs.
-These designs have a relatively much deeper body for the sake of maximum carrying capacity and sea-going comfort.
-Still, they share the excellent fantail stern - a natural and classic end for a metal boat - and a plumb stem, very much in line with the Moxie to Peregrine "Dream Yacht" series.
+For the 43' Roberta Jean we wanted to create a design with an interior layout similar to the 43' Moxie, but with a heavier displacement hull form in order to provide more elbow room throughout.
+I chose a hull form based on my lineage of Tug-Yachts: the Boojum, Buster, Nidaros, and Boomer designs.
+Those designs have a relatively much deeper body for the sake of maximum carrying capacity and sea-going comfort.
+Still, they share the beautiful fantail stern - a natural and classic end for a metal yacht - balanced nicely with a plumb stem.

 Layout

-The RJ-43 has a covered aft deck for part-time outdoor living, which can be screened in or enclosed by a canvas / vinyl dodger in cooler weather.
+The RJ-43 shown here has a covered aft deck for part-time outdoor living, which can be screened in or enclosed by a canvas / vinyl dodger in cooler weather.
 A large open fore deck allows plenty of space for sun tanning and for stowing gear.
-A flat flat "cargo platform" / hatch is provided on the fore deck.
-The shore boat will go on the house top, nested in between the legs of an "A-Frame" mast.
+A 10' sailing pram will fit nicely on the fore deck, and a 10' RIB can be stowed on the house top, nested in between the legs of an "A-Frame" mast.

 Construction

-As an example, it would be typical to build a vessel of this size using 3/16 inch steel plate, or if built in aluminum using 1/4 inch alloy plate – in other words to use approximately 50% greater scantling size for aluminum for a similar overall strength.
-However, given the same weight budget as the steel vessel, it is possible to use 3/8 inch aluminum plate without any weight penalty – and that is precisely the approach taken with the scantlings throughout the Roberta Jean 43.
-Rather than having just 50% greater thickness, the plating thickness is double that of the steel vessel, achieving a roughly equivalent weight, and a structure that is approximately twice the strength.
+As an example, it would be typical to build a vessel of this size in steel using 5/32 to 3/16 inch (4 to 5mm) mild steel plate, and if built in aluminum it would be typical to use 1/4 inch (6mm) alloy plate in order to achieve an equivalent overall strength.
+However, given the same weight budget as the steel vessel, it is possible to use 5/16 to 3/8 inch (8 to 10mm) aluminum plate without any weight penalty – and that is precisely the approach taken with the scantlings throughout the Roberta Jean 43.
+Rather than having only sufficient thickness for an equivalent strength, the alloy plating thickness is double that of the steel vessel, achieving a roughly equivalent weight, and a structure that is approximately twice the strength.

-For the RJ-43, all parts are intended to be NC cut by plasma arc, water jet, or router.
+For the RJ-43, all parts are intended to be NC cut by plasma, water-jet or router.
 The NC cutting process leverages the work that has already been done to create the computerized design model.
 In other words, structure can be easily developed directly from the surface model of the hull and superstructure.
 The resulting "boat kit" makes for fast and accurate assembly.
 Once the parts have been pre-cut and delivered, the frames and other internal structures are quickly erected, the stringers placed, and the plating applied.

-This not only saves considerable labor on the fabrication floor, it also vastly improves the accuracy of the fit-up.
-The result is consistent plate seams and much less distortion during the weld-up, yielding a much more fair hull.
-The reward is that the hull does not need fairing, and for that matter does not even need paint...!
+This not only saves considerable labor during fabrication, it also vastly improves the accuracy of the fit-up.
+The result is consistently accurate plate seams and considerably less distortion during the weld-up, yielding a much more fair hull.
+The reward is that the hull is unlikely to need fairing, and for that matter in aluminum it does not even need paint...!

 Stabilization